Ireland should change the abortion laws

-In India while running campaign against sex selective abortion we always feel that there shall not be encroachment on women’s right to abort.
+In India, while running a campaign against sex-selective abortion we always feel that there shall not be an encroachment on women’s right to abort.
 We are having a good law at place but culturally we have not given any decision making authority to women in our country when it comes to reproductive rights or health rights issues.
 It was inexcusable that a life had been lost by the implementation of a grossly unjust and unfair law which denied abortion even when the woman’s life was in imminent danger.
-We as a Nation which has signed the CEDAW convention, is also not implementing the provisions mentioned in it and not accepting every women’s right over her body.
+We as a Nation which has signed the CEDAW convention is also not implementing the provisions mentioned in it and not accepting every women’s right over her body.
 What has happened in Ireland is also against the concept mentioned in the Universal Declaration of Human Rights (UDHR) initiated by the United Nations.

 It is surprising that the Irish Govt said that it will go slow in making any changes in abortion laws prevailing in Ireland at present.
 It is high time that Irish govt should adopt gender sensitive and right based approach regarding the abortion laws.